MDLutoronto/GDALexamples/README.md

 # GDALexamples
-little python examples using GDAL/OGR
+ python examples using GDAL/OGR for geoprocessing